Skip to main content

 Non-Increasing Chat Templates: The Qwen3 and DeepSeek-R1 model series both remove <think> sections from messages when processing inputs, which violates the increasing context requirement for multi-turn training.
 We provide versions of many of these models with modified chat templates here.
 OOM during generation:

-• Reduce num_generations or per_device_train_batch_size
+• Reduce rollouts_per_example or micro_batch_size

 • Use LoRA instead of full finetuning